IG9626/ProgramingPeregrination/index.md

 [processing]( https://processing.org/reference/ " Link to the processing website ")

 tutorials point and processing was very important in keeping my sanity and completing the project.
-If you take the code and try to run it on your computer you will see that some of the program is a little buggy, and still needs some fixing, but it was still a good accomplishment.
+When I run the code on my computer some of the program is a little buggy, and still needs some fixing, but it was still a good accomplishment.
 Hopefully someday I will come back and fix the issues, but all in all this application was a very good learning experience.

 [My Speed Converter on Git Hub]( https://github.com/IG9626/speedconverterApp " link to GitHub page all about the Speed converter app ")